erinmclaughlin/BhuTuka-Extended-One/README.md

-# BhuTuka ਭੂਤੁਕਾ
+# BhuTuka One ਭੂਤੁਕਾ
 =====

 BhuTuka One is a Gurmukhi companion to Aoife's BioRhyme Light Extended typeface.
 It was designed by [Erin McLaughlin](http://www.erinmclaughlin.com).

-BhuTuka will be available for free via the Google Web Fonts project.
+BhuTuka One will be available for free via the Google Web Fonts project.

 Feel free to contact me at hello@erinmclaughlin.com with comments or questions.